kevinhectorngetich/ClarifAI/VIDEO_SCRIPT.md

 _Screen: Show Chrome DevTools with API calls_

 **Narration:**
-"What makes ClarifAI special is that it uses Chrome's built-in AI APIs.
+"What makes ClarifAI exceptional is that it uses Chrome's built-in AI APIs.
 The Summarizer API handles content analysis, while the Prompt API powers the conversational features.
 Everything runs locally on your device - no external API keys, no privacy concerns, and lightning-fast responses."

 _Screen: Show API documentation/features_